Rome Attractions: The top 9 attractions in Rome, Italy 2025

 #9: The Roman Forum

 The Roman Forum was the city center, the CBD of ancient Rome, where people conducted tasks of daily life, but due to the state of disrepair, it requires some imagination on the visitor’s part.
-The Roman Forum is likely more attractive to archaeology lovers.
+The Roman Forum is likely more attractive to keen archaeology lovers.

 Location: